isomerpages/healthtech-2023-aic/_digital-tools/OGP Tools/FormSG.md

 ### About the tool
 FormSG allows users to create and publish forms easily using a drag and drop builder.

-If you need your respondents to authenticate themselves before accessing your form, please read the segment on [FormSG with sgID](https://www.transformationoffice.aic.sg/digital-tools/ogp-tools/FormSGsgID/) instead.
+If you need your respondents to authenticate themselves before accessing your form, please read the page on [FormSG with sgID](https://www.transformationoffice.aic.sg/digital-tools/ogp-tools/FormSGsgID/) instead.
 ### Use Cases
 Use Case 1